-• Agreement or concord between the subject and the predicate (a typical 'problem' here is omission of ending '-s' of the verb in the present simple third person singular), e. g.
-'She plays with her sister' is read as 'She play with her sister';

-- Omission of plural ending of nouns, e. g.
-'There are roses and daffodils there' is read as 'There are rose and daffodil there'; - Reading the English definite and indefinite articles.
-The most common miscues while speaking about article are that students do not read it, replace the definite article with the indefinite one, or add an article where there is not any, e.g. 'There are chairs in the room' is read as 'There are a chairs in room'; - Incorrect reading of verb tenses (e.g. sequence of tenses, incorrect use of aspect, etc.), e.g. Expected Response: 'The book was on the table' Observed Response: 'The book is on the table'.
+- agreement or concord between the subject and the predicate (a typical mistake here is omission of ending '-s' of the verb in the present simple third person singular), e. g.
+She plays with her sister' is read as 'She play with her sister'; - omission of plural ending of nouns, e. g.
+There are roses and daffodils there' is read as 'There are rose and daffodil there; - reading the English articles.
+The most common errors while speaking about the article are that students do not read it, replace the definite article with the indefinite one, or add an article where there is not any, e.g. There are chairs in the room' is read as There are a chairs in room; - incorrect reading of verb tenses (e.g. errors of sequence of tenses, incorrect use of aspect, etc.).